Top 25 Most Powerful Women In Indian Politics

 Mayawati, born January 15, 1956, in New Delhi, is a transformative figure in Indian politics, leading the Bahujan Samaj Party (BSP), which champions Dalit empowerment and social equality.
 Educated at Kalindi College and Meerut University, she earned degrees in arts and law, later becoming a teacher before joining politics under BSP founder Kanshi Ram in 1984.

 She rose as a four-time Chief Minister of Uttar Pradesh (1995, 1997, 2002–2003, 2007–2012), becoming India’s first Dalit woman Chief Minister.
 Her 2007 landslide victory, leveraging a Dalit-Brahmin coalition, reshaped UP’s political dynamics.
-Key initiatives include Ambedkar Village Development for marginalised communities and infrastructure like the Noida Expressway.
+Key initiatives include Ambedkar Village Development for marginalised communities and infrastructure projects such as the Noida Expressway.

-A Rajya Sabha member (1994–2004, 2012–2018), she represented Harora and Bisalpur earlier.
-Known for her disciplined leadership and symbolic gestures like Ambedkar statues, she faced criticism for alleged corruption in the Taj Corridor case.
+A Rajya Sabha member (1994–2004, 2012–2018), she previously represented Harora and Bisalpur.
+Known for her disciplined leadership and symbolic gestures, such as the installation of Ambedkar statues, she faced criticism for alleged corruption in the Taj Corridor case.
 Mayawati’s legacy lies in elevating Dalit representation.
 Follow her on X: @Mayawati.
 Twitter: mayawati Instagram: behenmayawati

 8. Vasundhara Raje Scindia